-- A. Provide for a mix of housing, office, service and retail uses in a compact walkable development pattern that optimizes the benefits of transit investment in Bellevue's transit-oriented development areas. - B. Include Provide walking and bicycle routes in the station area that are accessible, to the public, provide safe and convenient, and that connect toions to destinations, s and transit and connect with surrounding bicycle and pedestrian networks. - C. Ensure that transit-oriented land use and development is responsive to the type of transit investment facilities and services at the station areaprovided and the context of surrounding area. - D. Consider a land use incentive system that offers additional floor area available in exchange for infrastructure and amenities that contribute to the public good.
+- A. Provide for a mix of housing, office, service and retail uses in a compact walkable development pattern that optimizes the benefits of transit investment in Bellevue's transit-oriented development areas. - B. Provide walking and bicycle routes in the station area that are accessible, safe and convenient, and that connect to destinations, transit and surrounding bicycle and pedestrian networks. - C. Ensure that transit-oriented land use and development is responsive to the type of transit facilities and services provided and the context of surrounding area. - D. Consider a land use incentive system that offers additional floor area in exchange for infrastructure and amenities that contribute to the public good.